 Your Small Group Tour ends this afternoon upon arrival in Cardiff at Maldron Hotel, St. Mary's Street, Cardiff, CF10 1GD,at approximately 5.30pm.
 Bid farewell to your Guide and fellow travellers as you close the chapter on this part of your travels.

-The Radisson Blu Hotel (4*) is located in the city center of Cardiff and affords guests access to exciting attractions, thriving commercial districts and lively nightlife.
-A 21-story structure sporting a stunning glass and metal exterior and streamlined décor, this premier accommodation boasts modern design inside and out.
-Choose one of 215 cozy rooms and suites, each with free WiFi and coffee and tea provisions.
+The Radisson Blu Hotel is located in the city center of Cardiff and affords guests access to exciting attractions, thriving commercial districts and lively nightlife.
+A 21-story structure sporting a stunning glass and metal exterior and streamlined décor, is a premier accommodation that boasts modern design inside and out.
+Choose one of the cozy rooms and suites, each with free WiFi and coffee and tea provisions.
 Savor flavorful Italian and local cuisine at the on-site Filini Restaurant & Bar.

 Welcome to The Bear, a hotel famous far and wide for its welcoming atmosphere, historic character, convivial surroundings and good food.
 A cobbled forecourt, archway into the inner courtyard and 19th-century stagecoach timetable in the bar are all reminders of the Bear's former role.
 Set in the heart of The Brecon Beacons National Park, one of Britains most beautiful wilderness areas, you'll find some of the finest walks in Britain with the Beacons themselves and The Black Mountains right on your doorstep.